 The first thing you should do is get an orphaned lamb dry and warm immediately.

 The best way to do this is to dry them off with a towel and to place them in front of a heater (which you can do immediately in your car).
 Rub the lamb with a blanket or item of clothing to stimulate heat and consciousness.
 It is important that a lamb is not fed before they are warmed sufficiently (this takes at least 30 minutes), as their body will not be able to digest any fluid.
-If you suspect the lamb has any injuries, take them to the vet immediately.
-If you are uneasy about any further steps or the lamb is unresponsive, keep them warm and contact someone who can help.
+If you suspect the lamb has any injuries or is unresponsive, keep them warm and contact someone who can help.
+Please see the “further help” section below.

 Once you get the lamb home, ensure they are kept warm at all times, and away from drafts.
 Be careful not to overheat them, normal temperature is 38.5C – 39.5C.
 A lamb is considered hypothermic when their body temperature drops below 37.5C.